 Approach them in an understanding, non-blaming way.
 Explain to them that they are not alone and that there are many people in the same situation.
 Acknowledge that it takes strength to trust someone enough to talk to them about experiencing abuse.
 Give them time to talk; don’t push them to go into too much detail if they don’t want to.
 Acknowledge that they are in a scary, difficult situation.
 Tell them that no-one deserves to be threatened or beaten, despite what the abuser has told them.
 Nothing they can do or say can justify the abuser’s behaviour.

 Support them as a friend.
 Be a good listener.
 Encourage them to express their hurt and anger.
-Allow them to make their own decisions, even if it means they are not ready to leave the relationship.
+Allow them to make their own decisions, even if they are not ready to leave the relationship.
 This is their decision.
 Is there any physical harm?
 Offer to go with them to the hospital or doctors.
 Help them to report the assault to the police if they choose to do so.
 Be ready to provide information on the help available.
 Explore the available options.
 Go with them to visit a solicitor if necessary.
 Let them decide what is safe and what is not safe.
 If possible, offer the use of your address and/or telephone number for information and messages.
 Make sure you have a look at Safety Planning so you have the info to help.

 Look after yourself while you are supporting someone through such a difficult and emotional time.
 Ensure that you do not put yourself into a dangerous situation; for example, do not offer to talk to the abuser about your friend or their relationship.